 "Humility, from the Latin humus (earth), is getting in touch with reality directly, being close to the ground, seeing things as they are," Bishop Barron explains.
 This is why Thomas Aquinas famously says "humilitas est veritas" (humility is truth).
-As such, humility is a good starting place for our work here at Flocknote.
+It is the truth about ourselves, that God is all and I am nothing (without Him).
+This truth-this humus-gives every other virtue a place to stick, to grab hold, to persist, to take root, and then spring forth.

-Humility is not thinking less of one's self, it is thinking of yourself as you really are.
-It is absolute authenticity.
-And since our team members are smart, goofy, charming, compassionate, funny, friendly, creative, and pleasantly merry little creatures...then most certainly Flocknote's personality will be all of those things as well (that is, if we are being authentic).
+But remember, humility is not just thinking less of one's self, it is thinking of yourself as you really are.
+It is honest authenticity.
+And since our team members are smart, goofy, charming, compassionate, imperfect, funny, friendly, creative, and pleasantly merry little creatures...then most certainly Flocknote's personality will be all of those things as well (that is, if we are being authentic).

 Authenticity (true humility) turns otherwise ordinary personalities into irresistible magnets.
-In a noisy, broken world full of so many things pretending to be something they're not, we all quite naturally long to grab hold of something real.
+In a noisy, broken world full of so many things pretending to be something they're not, we all quite naturally long to grab hold of something stable and real.
+It is in such stability that vulnerability, trust, and friendship flourish.
+Only then can we begin to find out what each of us is truly capable of and further explore the mystery of being greater than the sum of our parts.

 We hunger for authenticity.
 We crave real people to build real relationships.
 And we thirst for real, authentic partners (like Flocknote) to work together with to accomplish our shared mission.

-Only once we can see things the way they really are that is, once we are humble - can we fully enter into the fantastical and magical world of reality.
+Only once we can see things the way they really are -that is, once we are humble-can we fully enter into the fantastical and magical world of reality.
 Then the exhilarating adventure of meaningful work can begin.

-All of you, clothe yourselves with humility toward one another, because, "God opposes the proud but gives grace to the humble."
-Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time.
+"All of you, clothe yourselves with humility toward one another, because, "God opposes the proud but gives grace to the humble."
+Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time."

-- 1 Peter 5:5-6
+- 1 PETER 5:5-6